ellenyim8/ellenyim8/README.md

 ### Hello there 👋 I'm Ellen 👩🏻‍💻

 - 😄 Pronouns: she/her <br>
-- 🔹 Current Role: Office Supervisor | Customer Service Specialist <br>
+- 🔹 Current Role: Executive Assistant & Customer Service Specialist <br>
 - 🔹 Open to Opportunities: Office Administrator roles <br>
 - 🔹 Job interests: (Preferably) business/data Analyst (Entry/Associate role)
 - 🔹 Looking For: A place where I can continue to grow my skills, connect with professionals, and contribute to a dynamic team environment.  <br>